Appearance

 | Lit | @trailstash/maplibre-component | 1.0.1 (2024) | community | minimal | ❌ none | a single thin <map-libre> element |

-The four big-framework wrappers above are excellent, mature libraries — for a single-React, single-Vue, single-Svelte, or single-Angular app, each is the obvious pick, and Rozie does not claim to out-feature them on their home framework.
-The wedge is the two underserved targets: Solid's only dedicated wrapper (solid-maplibre) is stale (last npm publish 2025-03), low-adoption, and sparsely documented — the more mature solid-map-gl is Mapbox-first, not a clean MapLibre wrapper — and Lit / web-components has no real option (the only named package, @trailstash/maplibre-component, is a single thin <map-libre> element with no declarative markers / popups / sources / layers, last touched 2024).
-Rozie gives Solid a category-leading wrapper and Lit a first-to-market one — from the same source that produces the four idiomatic big-framework packages.
+On its home framework each of the four big wrappers is a solid pick.
+The case for Rozie is the two underserved targets: Solid's only dedicated wrapper (solid-maplibre) is stale (last npm publish 2025-03), low-adoption, and sparsely documented, while the more mature solid-map-gl is Mapbox-first rather than a clean MapLibre wrapper; Lit / web components have no real option (the only named package, @trailstash/maplibre-component, is a single thin <map-libre> element with no declarative markers / popups / sources / layers, last touched 2024).
+Rozie ships Solid and Lit the same full-surface wrapper the four big frameworks get.

 Feature matrix